 Affordable and cost-efficient

-The SAFERhome Standards Society partners with Bonailie Homes, NEXII Building Solutions and Seyem’ to make these innovative homes affordable.
+The SAFERhome Standards Society partners with Steel River Group, NEXII Building Solutions, the Lytton First Nation and the Village of Lytton to make these innovative homes affordable.
 The homes are fabricated offsite before being assembled once they reach their destination.
 This improves the precision of the construction and reduces waste.

 The homes are designed to be affordable, durable and cost-efficient.
 They include new and emerging environmental technologies, including wastewater treatment with water reuse and conservation and energy efficiency.
 This makes the homes environmentally responsible and cost-effective to maintain.
 Their tiny footprint and use of precision-manufactured structurally insulated panels also makes them affordable to build.